manuelmlmadeira/manuelmlmadeira.github.io/_pages/about.md

 Before starting my PhD, I was a Machine Learning researcher at [Inductiva Research Labs](https://inductiva.ai), where I worked on Physics-Informed Neural Networks for heat diffusion and coastal dynamics.

 Prior to that, I got a BSc and a MSc in Biomedical Engineering from [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/).
-For my MSc thesis, I worked on variance reduction for stochastic convex optimization with [Renato Negrinho](https://www.cs.cmu.edu/~negrinho/), [Pedro Aguiar](http://users.isr.ist.utl.pt/~aguiar/), and [João Xavier](http://users.isr.tecnico.ulisboa.pt/~jxavier/).
+For my MSc thesis, I worked on variance reduction for Stochastic Convex Optimization with [Renato Negrinho](https://www.cs.cmu.edu/~negrinho/), [Pedro Aguiar](http://users.isr.ist.utl.pt/~aguiar/), and [João Xavier](http://users.isr.tecnico.ulisboa.pt/~jxavier/).
 I was also a visiting student at [Tsinghua University](https://www.tsinghua.edu.cn/en/).

 Apart from Academia, I am really into sports!
 Back in Portugal, I used to play football at a decent level.
 You can check my (portuguese) football player page [here](https://www.zerozero.pt/player.php?id=473202&epoca_id=151) and a young Manuel playing [here](https://www.youtube.com/watch?v=JuynV0rC6Uw) (8 in red and black stripes).